OTR Bristol Hubs

 For young people in the area - we hope to increase our reach towards those who might not know about us by educating Hub attendees and developping peer-to-peer advocacy - volume of new participants.

-Financial sustainability of the Hubs project is always unknown but we are doing our best to secure it through major funding in advance.
-We invest more time in community fundraising and specific campaigns like this one as well.
+The financial sustainability of the Hubs project is always unknown but we are doing our best to secure it through major funding in advance.
+We are also investing more time in community fundraising and specific campaigns like this one as well.

-We do our best to collect our data internally on a monthly basis, so that we can present our impact in any format required by our donors - at least in annual report.
+We do our best to collect our data internally on a monthly basis, so that we can present our impact in any format required by our donors - such as an annual report or newsletter.

 Budget - Project Cost: £20,000Loading graph....